z0gSh1u/dwsr-pytorch/README.md

 - Trigger testing

-  Modify `train.sh` if you want to change which GPU to run on.
+  Modify `test.sh` if you want to change which GPU to run on.
 Then run:

   ```shell
   $ cd script